 Scrap as a Family

 Some items for families to scrap together can start with the basics and common items that can often be found for scrap.
 Some of the following are good places to start to teach your children about what they are worth and that they can be recycled for money.

 - Aluminum Cans – A very common household item and often can be found on the side of the road, aluminum cans are a good place for children to start to collect for scrap.
 While they may only be worth a less than a $1 a pound, they can really add up if they are constantly being collected.

 - Wires – Regular house wires and electronic wires can be clipped off of the back of old and broken electronics and electric items like lamps, computers, old video game consoles, and more.
 They will usually be around a $1 a pound to scrap yards.

 - Steel – Steel is the most common metal used for things and you can teach your children to easily identify it with a magnet.
 If the magnet sticks to the metal, it is going to be steel or iron.
-This can be collected and sold to a scrap yard for $0.05-0.15 per pound.
+This can be collected and sold to a scrap yard for This can be collected and sold to a scrap yard for This can be collected and sold to a scrap yard for $0.05-0.15 per pound.05-0.15 per pound.05-0.15 per pound.